wwatson4506/SdFat-beta/README.md

 November 28, 2020
 Modified for use with USB mass storage drives and a modified version of SD.

+Three libraries must be cloned and installed in the TD1.54B5 "arduino-1.8.13/hardware/teensy/avr/libraries' folder.

+You will need to backup these three libraries somewhere to revert back to if needed:

+1 - SdFat

+2 - SD

+3 - USBHost_t36

 Libraries needed are here:

+This library and:

 https://github.com/wwatson4506/USBHost_t36